-The U of A's U.S. strategy, which has been underway since 2010, focuses on regions that complement the university's research activities, and advance recruitment and alumni objectives.
+The U of A's U.S. strategy, which has been underway since 2010, focuses on regions that complement the university's research activities and advance recruitment and alumni objectives.
 Priorities for the future include increasing the number of visitors funded under the Fulbright Program, and defining roles for the U of A in influential U.S. university and policy associations.
-The U of A has recently become a member of the Association of Land-grant and Public Universities (APLU), and a representative has been appointed to its executive and its subcommittee on Research and Graduate Education.
+The U of A has recently become a member of the Association of Public and Landgrant and Universities (APLU), and a representative has been appointed to its executive and its subcommittee on research and graduate education.